tianfudhe/plc4blog/content/Right-Click-Menu.md

 Category: deploy notes

 # How to add an item into ubuntu right-click context menu?
-To achieve this, following the 2 steps below:
+To achieve this, follow the 2 steps below:
 ## Create a .desktop file
 In ubuntu, all custemized context menu items are given in the format of .desktop file, all of which are settled in `~/.local/share/file-manager/actions/`.